 Also read - Tata X445 (Production Model Of Tata H2X) Looks Good In The Latest Rendering

-In all likeliness, the Tata H2X will be powered by a 1.2-litre petrol engine used on the Tata Tiago.
-Undoubtedly, this unit will be BSVI-compliant to adhere to the strict emission norms which will be mandated by the time the H2X launched.
-Underpinned by Tata's Alfa Arc platform, the H2X will be available with both manual and automatic gearbox.
+In all likeliness, the Tata Hornbill will be powered by a 1.2-litre petrol engine used on the Tata Tiago.
+Undoubtedly, this unit will be BSVI-compliant to adhere to the strict emission norms which will be mandated by April 2020.
+Underpinned by Tata's ALFA platform and the company's IMPACT 2.0 design philosophy, the Hornbill SUV will be available with both manual and automatic gearbox options.

 Also read - 10 Things You Need To Know About The Tata Buzzard

-One distinctive feature that will tell the Buzzard apart from the Harrier is its bulkier build.
-The Buzzard is 63 mm longer than the Harrier, which should also translate into a larger cabin and more space for the passengers onboard.
+One distinctive feature that will tell the Gravitas apart from the Harrier is its bulkier build.
+The seven-seat SUV is 63 mm longer than the Harrier, which should also translate into a larger cabin and more space for the passengers onboard.

 Also read - Five Upcoming Seven Seater Cars in India - Tata Buzzard to MG Hector

-It will share the same platform with the H2X, the Afta Arc platform but get a choice of two engine options under the hood.
-The first engine option for the Tata Altroz will be a 1.2-litre turbocharged petrol engine and the second is 1.5-litre diesel engine, which also does duty on the Tata Nexon.
 There will be a choice of two engine options as well - a 5-speed manual gearbox and an AMT.
 What’s more, Tata Motors also holds an EV card under its sleeve.
 Also revealed at the recently concluded Geneva Motor Show, the electric version of the new Altroz is expected to launch by 2020.
-Reports suggest that the Tata Altroz EV might get a driving range between 250 – 300km.

 With its recent slew of launches, Tata Motors now has two models slotted in the SUV segment – the Tata Harrier and Tata Nexon.
-However, Tata Motors isn't done yet and will continue to expand their SUV range with another model which is in the works.
-Codenamed Blackbird, the new SUV will be positioned above the Nexon and below the Harrier. in the model hierarchy Along with the Altroz and H2X, the Alfa platform will also underpin the Tata Blackbird.
+However, Tata Motors isn't done yet and will continue to expand its SUV range with another model which is in the works.
+Codenamed Blackbird, the new SUV will be one of the upcoming Tata cars in India.
+Positioned above the Nexon and below the Harrier in the model hierarchy, the Tata Blackbird, along with other upcoming Tata cars in India, will be based on the company's new modern ALFA platform.
 This will also make it the first car from Tata that is longer than four meters, yet uses the relatively budget-friendly platform.

 Also read - Tata Motors To Launch Premium SUV Codenamed Blackbird, Will Rival Hyundai Creta